 The 19-page ACLU complaint names the city of Bloomfield, Mayor Scott Eckstein and councilors Matt Pennington, Curtis Lynch and Pat Lucero as defendants.
 Because they voted to approve an agenda item acknowledging the monument's placement, they are being sued in their official capacities and as individuals.

 According to the complaint, Felix believes the monument "represents only one religious point of view and therefore sends a message of exclusion to those who do not adhere to that particular religion."

 Coone believes the monument "shows that the city favors the Christian religion and supports Christianity over other religions.
-He believes that the city's display violates the U.S. Constitution and the New Mexico Constitution," the
+He believes that the city's display violates the U.S. Constitution and the New Mexico Constitution," the complaint states.

 In addition to First Amendment issues, the complaint alleges that the city disregarded many ordinances and policy requirements that would regulate installation of the monument.

 "When a permanent monument is placed on government property, that represents government speech, and the Supreme Court has ruled that there cannot be a religious display on government property," said Peter Simonson, executive director for the New Mexico ACLU.
 "This is a particular instance where they expressed an endorsement of one religion to the exclusion of all others, and the city should not put itself in the position to discriminate against other religions."

 If the city allowed monuments representing other religions, that could change the situation, Simonson said.